Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Method

 The VB inference procedure starts from an initial set $\left\{ a, b, \left\{ c_i, d_i, e_i, f_i, \alpha_i, \mu_i, \pi_i\right\}_{i=0}^{L+l} \right\}$ for the model parameters.
 Then, we perform updates iteratively in the Jacobi fashion to allow for parallelization \cite{saad2003iterative}.

 We denote by the barred variables the posterior parameter estimates after the update takes place and by hat variables the expectations of the random variables after the previous iteration.
-The symbol $\peq$ is used to indicate that the equation holds up to an additive constant.
+The symbol $\peq$ is used to indicate that the equation holds up to an additive constant. \begin{revision} We provide the detailed derivations of the update rules of the parameters in \ref{sec:apA} for brevity.
+Here, we present the final update formulas for each parameter.
+In our derivations, the regressors $\phi_i$ correspond to the observables when $1 \leq i \leq L$ and to the control inputs when $L < i < L+l$. \end{revision}